MixedRealityToolkit/MixedRealityToolkit-Unity/org.mixedrealitytoolkit.windowsspeech/README.md

-# Mixed Reality Toolkit Speech Package
+# MRTK Windows Speech

-Author: Max Wang (wangmax)
+Speech subsystem implementation for native Windows speech APIs enables native Windows text-to-speech and speech recognition features, producing events to drive XRI interactions using speech.

 ## How to use

+> [!NOTE]
-Note: this guide provides steps to enable speech subsystem in a new MRTK project (with other basic non-speech related setup in place).
+> This guide provides steps to enable speech subsystem in a new MRTK project (with other basic non-speech related setup in place).
 If you are using our sample project you may notice some steps have been performed for you.

 ### 1. Enable the speech subsystem